geylduron/django-cms-101/themes-101/script/1_installation.rst

 --------

 Welcome to Themes 101, a new format I'm starting in a set of django CMS 101 tutorials for beginners.
-I'm Angelo, happy employee at Divio AG and core developer of the django CMS since 2011.
+I'm Angelo aka "finalangel" on IRC or GitHub, employd at Divio AG and core developer of django CMS since 2011.

 The main goal of this tutorial will be to setup django CMS and implement the `Freelancer
 <http://startbootstrap.com/template-overviews/freelancer/>`_ Bootstrap theme [Showcase].